7.2.5. Logit / Probit / Gompit

 ri is the number of responses,

-si is the number of subjects.
+si is the number of subjects,

-Fi is the cumulative normal probability and
+Fi is the inverse link function and

 7.2.5.2.
 Logit / Probit / Gompit Variable Selection